skhiggins/ra_guide/README.md

 ## iii.
 Weekly timesheets, recaps, and emails

-These are useful tools for the PIs to keep track of the RAs' progress on each project and task.
-In our practice, we have our RAs sending a email every Monday morning that include
+These are important tools for the PIs to keep track of your progress on each project and task.
+The weekly email should be sent every Monday morning and include the following content:

 - The timesheet for the last week,
 - A recap of tasks done during the last week,
 - A summary list of priorities to be done in the current week.

-Our recommendation is to save all the timesheets and recaps in a separate **Google Drive folder**.
-Specifically, we suggest
+The timesheets and recaps should be saved in a separate **Google Drive folder**.
+Specifically,

-- Create a Google Sheet *each week* to write the timesheets.
-You can check our template [here](https://docs.google.com/spreadsheets/d/1A5Xbd8nhj6rzWYXcSUcnoYhlrP43Z69nJ7hB2TRF9uw/edit?usp=sharing).
+- Create a Google Sheet *each week* to write the timesheet.
+You can find a template [here](https://docs.google.com/spreadsheets/d/1A5Xbd8nhj6rzWYXcSUcnoYhlrP43Z69nJ7hB2TRF9uw/edit?usp=sharing).
 - Create a Google Doc to save *all* the weekly recaps.
 See examples [below](#examples-of-the-weekly-recaps).

-> Tips on Google Sheet shortcuts: Click `Ctrl+;` to enter the current date, and `Ctrl+Shift+;` to enter the current time.
+> **Tips on Google Sheet shortcuts:** Click `Ctrl+;` to enter the current date, and `Ctrl+Shift+;` to enter the current time.

 ### An example of the weekly email